rupeshkk-iprogrammer/react-native-maps/docs/installation.md

 $ npx pod-install
 ```

+### Set the usage description property

+The app's `Info.plist` file must contain a `NSLocationWhenInUseUsageDescription` with a user-facing purpose string explaining clearly and completely why your app needs the location, otherwise Apple will reject your app submission.

 ### Enabling Google Maps

-If you want to enable Google Maps on iOS, obtain the Google API key and edit your `AppDelegate.m(m)` as follows:
+If you want to enable Google Maps on iOS, obtain the Google API key and edit your `AppDelegate.m` as follows:

 ```diff
 + #import <GoogleMaps/GoogleMaps.h>